Eric Haase Player Props: Tigers vs. Rangers

-The Detroit Tigers, including Eric Haase (.152 slugging percentage in past 10 games, including no homers), battle starter Martin Perez and the Texas Rangers at Comerica Park, Tuesday at 6:40 PM ET.
+On Wednesday, Eric Haase (hitting .121 in his past 10 games) and the Detroit Tigers face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rangers.
+He had a hitless showing in his previous game (0-for-3) against the Rangers.

 Eric Haase Game Info & Props vs. the Rangers